lexilash/lexilash.github.io/README.md

 Throughout the development process, the team gained substantial experience in several key technologies and tools, including:

--C#
+- C#
--Unity 3D
+- Unity 3D
--Blender
+- Blender
--Git
+- Git
--Visual Studio
+- Visual Studio

--Key Features
+##Key Features

 **Diverse AI:** The game includes three distinct AI adversaries, each equipped with unique pathfinding scripts that contribute to a dynamic and engaging player experience.
 Future updates may introduce additional AI characters.